djmoch/danielmoch.com/content/resume/index.md

 Made manned space flight safer through the development BIT code in a vxWorks environment for the Space Shuttle program.

+## Achievements

+In 2023, I was admitted into Lockheed Martin's Recognized Technical Talent (RTT) program, the entry point of their Fellows pipeline.

+In 2017, I graduated from Lockheed Martin's Advanced Technical Leadership Program (ATLP).

 ## Patents